openenergysolutions/electrada-pq_data_analysis/README.md

-# Power Quality Data Analysis Tools
+# Meter Data Analysis Tools

-This repository contains a collection of Python scripts for analyzing power quality data from various sources.
+This repository contains a collection of Python scripts for analyzing meter data.

 ## Installation